antunjurkovic-collab/dual-native-pattern/WHITEPAPER.md

 **Machine Representation (MR)**: A machine-optimized representation for programmatic access
 - Examples: JSON APIs, Avro streams, FHIR resources, GeoJSON
+- MR may be offered in multiple **profiles** (structured JSON/Avro, text/Markdown, binary/CBOR) optimized for different consumption patterns, all sharing the same RID/CID and semantic content
 - Optimized for: Parsing efficiency, consistent schema, minimal overhead

 **Key Insight**: HR and MR are **two views of the same resource**, not separate systems.